Writing a Novel Out of Order: 5 Reasons Why It Can Help

 I’m not alone in realizing you don’t have to write a story in a linear fashion.

-Writer J. K. Rowling famously wrote her entire Harry Potter series toward one conclusion: a chapter she wrote at the beginning of her career and kept locked in a safe deposit box.
+Writer J. K. Rowling famously wrote her entire Harry Potter series toward one conclusion.
+She wrote the last chapter first.
+She kept it locked in a safe deposit box.

 Five reasons why it can be helpful to write out of order:

-I got bored (bad sign!) with the novel I wrote and dreaded what was up next (death).
-So, I granted myself permission to take the day off from straight forwarding writing and I wrote the last three chapters instead.
+I got bored (bad sign!) with the novel I was writing and dreaded what was next (death).
+So, I granted myself permission to take the day off from straight-forward writing.
+I wrote the last three chapters instead.

-That re-inspired me, gave me the ending, and helped me “salt” other things into the manuscript I might not have seen before.
+That re-inspired me, gave me the ending, and helped me “salt” other things into the manuscript.
+I might not have seen their value before I wrote the ending!

 2. It breaks up writer’s block.

-Like the above, some days you just don’t feel like writing a particular scene or you can’t imagine what needs to happen next.
+Some days you just don’t feel like writing a particular scene, or you can’t imagine what needs to happen next.
 The last 20% of my book, 14 chapters, was written in the following order:

 Chapters 47-48, 50, 49